neo4j-contrib/neomodel/doc/source/batch.rst

 All batch operations can be executed with one or more node.
 These are carried out in a transaction if one was defined.
 These methods except an optional "streaming" parameter, when set to ``True``, ``StructuredNode`` s are returned by an iterable generator instead of a simple list.
-See streaming_.
+See using-streamingtrue_.

 create()
 --------